parkerdavis1/birdsmakesound/blog/slow-doves/index.md

 ---
 title: "Slow Doves (and updates)"
-date: "2023-03-17"
+date: "2023-03-22"
-description: "Updates from the past few months"
+description: "Slow motion bird recordings and updates from the past few months"
 ---
 <style>
     .marquee-container {